SiddharthUchil/Modular-On-BentoML/README.md

 ### Containers

-We also provide two pre-built container to run on CPU and GPU respectively.
+There are two pre-built container to run on CPU and GPU respectively.
-This requires any container engine, such as docker, podman, ...
-You can then quickly try out the service by running the container:

 ```bash
 # cpu